 Useful filters for viewing deep-sky objects, by David W.Knisely

-There are a number of different filters available on the market today for improving the views of various Deep-Sky objects, with most coming in one of three classes:
+There are a number of different filters available on the market today for improving the views (and optionally picturing) of various deep-sky objects, with most coming in one of three classes:

 - Broad-Band "light pollution" filters

 - Narrow-Band "Nebula" filters

 - Line filters.

 Add that since the years 2010 new high quality filters appeared on the market including narrow-band LRGB filters to name Astrodon Gen 2 E-series that deserve the attention of amateur astrophotographers picturing DSOs.